 In fact, this scenario became an issue in one state during the 1970s.
 IQ scores are presumed to distribute on a normal curve with a mean of 100 across the population, and each standard deviation defined by 26 points on the test.
 As a cost-saving plan, the state determined that services to persons with intellectual developmental disabilities would be offered to individuals whose IQ scores were 68 or below.
 Previously, the criterion value had been 70.
-Rather than having "cured" individuals whose scores were between 68 and 70, the state simply ceased providing services to them-several thousand individuals no longer met criteria.
+Rather than having "cured" individuals whose scores were between 68 and70, the state simply ceased providing services to them-several thousand individuals no longer met criteria.

-Next, let's consider the real-world example of NFL player salaries mentioned earlier.
+Now, let's consider the real-world example of NFL player salaries mentioned earlier.
 Looking at the histogram, it does not seem to be very normally distributed.
-First, the mean does not seem to be in the middle, the bars to the right and left of the mean are not mirror images, and the median is very much lower than the mean-they are not even close to equal (see Figure 2-6).
-These are ways in which distribution on a variable fails to be normal.
+First, the mean does not seem to be in the middle, the bars to the right and left of the mean are not mirror images, and the median is very much lower than is the mean-they are not even close to equal (see Figure 2-6).